superfet/faithfulco.github.io/content/authors/admin/_index.md

 My name is Faithful Chiagoziem ONWUEGBUCHE, I am _PhD Candidate in Machine Learning and Blockchain Technology_ at the [SFI Center for Research Training in Machine Learning (ML-LABS)](https://www.ml-labs.ie/), University College Dublin.
 My research interest lies at the intersection and interplay of Machine Learning, Blockchain Technology, Financial Technology (FinTech), Data Science, and Mathematics.

-In 2019, I obtained the prestigious [Commonwealth Shared Scholarship](https://cscuk.fcdo.gov.uk/scholarships/commonwealth-shared-scholarships/) by the UK Government and completed an _MSc in Financial Technology (FinTech)_ with Distinction at [University of Stirling, UK](https://www.stir.ac.uk/courses/pg-taught/fintech/) supervised by [Dr Deepayan Bhowmik](http://www.cs.stir.ac.uk/~dbh/).
+In 2019, I obtained the prestigious [Commonwealth Shared Scholarship](https://cscuk.fcdo.gov.uk/scholarships/commonwealth-shared-scholarships/) by the UK Government and completed an _MSc in Financial Technology (FinTech)_ with Distinction at the [University of Stirling, UK](https://www.stir.ac.uk/courses/pg-taught/fintech/) supervised by [Dr Deepayan Bhowmik](http://www.cs.stir.ac.uk/~dbh/).
 My research was on "System Properties Based Malware Detection using Machine Learning".
 Prior to this position, I was an [African Union Commission Scholar](https://au.int/en/overview) at the [Pan African University, Institute for Basic Sciences, Technology and Innovation (PAUSTI)](https://pau-au.africa/), where I graduated with an _MSc in Financial Mathematics_, under the supervision of [Dr Joseph Kyalo Mung’atu](http://www.jkuat.ac.ke/departments/statistics/joseph-kyalo-mungatu-3/) and [Prof. Muliaro Joseph Wafula](https://codata.org/blog/2018/10/01/muliaro-wafula-candidacy-for-codata-executive-committee-2/).
 I conducted a research that measured value-at-risk in Nigerian Banks using an innovative approach of incorporating tweet sentiments.
 I previously graduated with a First Class Honours in _B.Sc.Ed.
 Mathematics and Statistics_, and was awarded the valedictorian.

 Professionally, I have over five years of relevant work experience gained as a data scientist, research scholar, teacher, leader in several projects and community developer.
 Through these positions, I has built profound skills in data analysis, Machine Learning, research, leadership, verbal and written communication, time management, team building capability, problem-solving capacity as well as exceptional innovative abilities.